ZENALC/JobsProject-MihirShrestha/readme.md

 Requirements: JSON, requests, time, pytest, and os packages.

-Brief Summary: The code retrieves job postings from GitHub and dumps it to a file called 'json.txt' and a database called "jobs.db".
-There is are also several tests in the Tests folder that ensures the code works as intended.
+Brief Summary: The code retrieves job postings from GitHub and StackOverFlow and dumps it to a file called 'json.txt' and a database called "jobs.db".
+There are also several tests in the Tests folder that ensures the code works as intended.

 What is missing: The database still can contain outddated data as it does not delete non-existent, old records.